dancarpenter21/learnrust/README.md

 Learned about references and borrowing.
 Use { } to manipulate scope if needed.
  - At any given time, you can have either one mutable reference or any number of immutable references.
  - References must always be valid.

+ Completed chapter 5:

+ Structs let you create custom types that are meaningful for your domain.
+By using structs, you can keep associated pieces of data connected to each other and name each piece to make your code clear.
+In impl blocks, you can define functions that are associated with your type, and methods are a kind of associated function that let you specify the behavior that instances of your structs have.